agbrothers/FantasyBasketballBot/README.md

 # FUTURE FEATURES
    Evaluate the weekly opponent's team, determine their optimal lineup for the week, predict their score, and calculate a probability of winning/losing.

-   Suggest actions to take if the opponent has a higher probability of winning
+   Suggest actions to take if the opponent has a higher probability of winning.

    Smarter algorithm for determining the optimal lineup (Potentially using a regression model to predict player performance per game).
 The current decision making process is naive and only utilizes 7-day avg scores.